 When is Reablement arranged?

 Ordinarily, the reablement service will be discussed with a patient before they are discharged from the hospital environment.
-A discharge co-ordinator is the person who handles the organisation of things like reablement, and they are considered the person questions need to be directed.
+A discharge coordinator is a person who handles the organisation of things like reablement, and they are considered the person questions need to be directed.

 If for whatever reason, a hospital fails to organise the proper intermediate care then social services are the group who would then be contacted; they will then organise the appropriate care, as the hospital will no longer be involved.